can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

         (make-instance '<store>)))
 ```

-This gets tiggered whenever slot doesn't have value set and function
+This gets triggered whenever slot doesn't have value set and function
 sets slot value after creating the class instance.
 Next time slot
 already has value and this method is not called anymore.